ViktorC/PP4J/README.md

-# PSPPool API
+# PSPPool
-A small library that provides a pool for maintaining a fixed number of pre-started 'interactive' processes.
+A small library that provides a pool for maintaining a pre-started 'interactive' processes.
 The complete Javadoc can be found [here](http://viktorc.github.io/PSPPool/).